Black Tea Sampler

 - Snowflake: One of our most popular teas!
 This smooth black tea has almond, coconut and cinnamon flavors.

 - Mango Passionfruit: Sweet Mango pieces with natural flavoring, makes for a stunning iced tea.

 How much tea does a sample make?

 Each sample makes 1-2 tea medium pots of tea.
 That translates to 3-6 tea cups worth of tea.
-Each sample cube has 6 samples.
+Each sample bundle has 6 samples.
 So, altogether in a tea sampler, you are getting 6-12 pots of tea, or 18-36 tea cups of tea!